 Discover how Salesforce powers real estate automation workflows

 Manage unlimited contacts and accounts with custom fields, hierarchical relationships, and advanced search.
-Track individuals (buyers, sellers) linked to accounts (companies, investor groups, developers).
-Duplicate detection prevents data pollution as your database scales into hundreds of thousands of records.
+Track individuals (principals, brokers, LP decision-makers) linked to accounts (funds, family offices, institutions, JV partners).
+Duplicate detection prevents data pollution as your relationship database scales into hundreds of thousands of records.

-Track complex investor networks where a single fund manages 50 properties, each with multiple stakeholders.
-Link buyers to their employers (corporate relocations) or lenders (mortgage partners) for relationship intelligence.
+Track complex investor networks where a single institution allocates to 50 deals, each with multiple stakeholders.
+Link sellers to their advisors (brokers) or lenders (debt partners) for relationship intelligence across the capital stack.

 Get a personalized plan for your tech stack